Outdoor Space and Room Design

 Cabinets and other storage components should be constructed of weatherproof, or at least weather-resistant, materials unless they are completely shielded from the elements.

 Newly developed materials make this much easier than it was in the past.
 You will also want to include ample refrigeration.
 Depending on how you plan to use the area, this could mean a compact unit, a full-size refrigerator, or more elaborate choices such as refrigerator drawers or a wine cooler.

 Be sure your plans include adequate room for food preparation and cleanup.
 If you desire to have an outdoor bar, you should take that into consideration when selecting your sink, cabinets, and refrigeration.

 Fireplaces and Fire Pits

 One thing you will need to consider is how you plan to use the fireplace.
 Will it simply be decorative and provide warmth, or will you ever use it for cooking?
-Fire pits come pre-manufactured in a variety of shapes and sizes, but can also be custom built.
+Fire pits come pre-manufactured in various shapes and sizes but can also be custom-built.

 Ramadas, Pergolas, and Shade Structures

 In a community around Phoenix, AZ, you know how hot it can become outdoors during the summer.
 However, you can make the temperature much more delightful in your outdoor living area by installing a ramada, pergola, pavilion or other shade structure.